Precomputing Strategy for Hamiltonian Monte Carlo Method Based on Regularity in Parameter Space: Experiments

 \section{Experiments}

 In this section, we compare our proposed method to standard HMC using several experiments in terms of sampling efficiency.
 We define sampling efficiency as time-normalized effective sample size (ESS).
 Given $B$ MCMC samples for each parameter, we calculate the corresponding ESS = $B[1 + 2\Sigma_{k=1}^{K}\gamma(k)]^{-1}$, where $\Sigma_{k=1}^{K}\gamma(k)$ is the sum of $K$ monotone sample autocorrelations \cite{geyer92}.
 We use the minimum ESS over all parameters normalized by the CPU time, $s$ (in seconds), as the overall measure of efficiency: $\min(\textrm{ESS})/\textrm{s}$.
+The sparse grid interpolation is implemented using Matlab package $\mathtt{spinterp}$ \cite{klimke05}.

-Empirical results show that both GHMC and Sparse Grid HMC (SGHMC) provide substantial improvement over standard HMC in terms of efficiency while maintaining relatively high acceptance rates.
+Empirical results show that both GHMC and Sparse Grid HMC (sgHMC) provide substantial improvement over standard HMC in terms of efficiency while maintaining relatively high acceptance rates.